AbdelRahmanRahal/Slop-as-a-Service/README.md

 ## Features

 - **Blazingly Fast**: Returns slop at the speed of light (or network latency, whichever is slower)
-- **Secure**: No authentication required because who would want to steal these jokes anyway
+- **Secure**: The slop is for all.
+No authentication required.
+Can't have a data breach if there is no data.
 - **Scalable**: Can handle dozens of requests per second\*

 \*not tested